 Establishing that you have a valid cause for claiming compensation is the first thing you need to do.
 The second thing is to decide how you are going to make your claim.
 Many people opt to use a personal injury solicitor but are worried about doing so because of the cost of legal fees.
 However, using a no win no fee solicitor takes away the stress and worry of affordability.
 This is because a no win no fee policy, otherwise known as a conditional fee agreement, allows the solicitor to go ahead with the claim with the understanding that their legal fees will only be paid for when the claim concludes as being successful and the claimant receives their settlement.
 If the case is lost, then you do not pay your solicitor for any of the legal work they have undertaken.

-If you have been injured at work, in the park or whilst driving for instance, and it was caused by another person’s negligent actions, you may be thinking of filing a personal injury claim.
+If you have been injured at work, in the park or whilst driving for instance, and it was caused by another person’s negligent actions, you may be thinking of filing a personal injury claim and finding a law firm.
 If this is the case but you don’t know where to start, call us at Accident Claims UK on 0800 073 8801 and we will be able to help.
 We will first offer you a free session with one of our expert legal advisors to establish the facts surrounding your injury and you also have an opportunity to ask us any questions in relation to making your claim.
 Afterwards, we can then put you in touch with one of our no win no fee solicitors covering Warrington that best suits the requirements of your unique case.

 Some of the most commonly asked questions in regards to making a personal injury claim are as follows: